The-Kirby-Institute/covid19model-wpro/README.md

 ## How to run the code

-There are two ways to run the code:-
+There are two ways to run the code:
 * Open the rstudio project covid19model.Rproj file in rstudio and run/source wpro.r file
 * To run from the command line please enter the cloned directory and type `Rscript wpro.r base` in terminal

 ## Run mode settings
 Different run modes incorporated into the `wpro.r` script: :

-* include_ncd which specifies if the weighted-IFR estimate includes the relative differences in all-cause mortality between the specific country and where the IFR estimates are from (to account for co-morbidities and environmental factors potentially affecting COVID-19 deaths)
+* include_ncd which specifies if the weighted-IFR estimate includes the relative differences in all-cause mortality between the specific country and where the IFR estimates are from (to account for co-morbidities and environmental factors potentially affecting COVID-19 deaths).
-* npi_on to turn on the effect of NPIs
+* npi_on to turn on the effect of NPIs.
-* fullRun which must always be used if you want to obtain reliable results
+* fullRun which must always be used if you want to obtain reliable results.
-* debug quick run and extra outputs for debugging
+* debug quick run and extra outputs for debugging.
-* model to specify the stan model used
+* model to specify the stan model used.
 * useJHU set to use data from John Hopkins University rather than the ECDC.
 ECDC data seems to be a day late for Western Pacific countries.
 * endDate to specify the end date of data to run the model on.
 If set to `NULL` then runs to the last date in the fetched data.

 ## Results
-To produce results we have set-up a separate script `wpro-results.r` which needs to be run/sourced after the main script has been run.
-Note the JOBID needs to be entered manually into the script to produce the results.
-We store results and figures for different runs by date of data fetching.
+To produce results we have written a separate script `wpro-results.r` which needs to be run/sourced after the main `wpro.r` script has been run.
+Note the JOBID number needs to be entered manually into the script to produce the results.
+We store results and figures for different runs by last date in the fetched data.

 * The results are stored in two folders results and figures.
 * Results has the stored stan fits and data used for plotting
 * Figures have the images with daily cases, daily death and Rt for all countries.